Crowdsourced Testing Guide with Best Crowd Testing Companies

 Nowadays, Crowd-Sourced Software Testing has become the first option for the developers to run their latest application.

-• Android Play Store – Multiple applications in their Beta version are available on Google Play, the app store to let the user have an initial tour of the application.
-With the comments and reviews, it can be ensured that the product is ready for their official and production release.
+• The Android Play Store – Multiple applications in their Beta version are available on Google Play, the app store to let the user have an initial tour of the application.
+With comments and reviews, it can be ensured that the product is ready for their official and production release.

 • Wikipedia – This app beta version was first disclosed to the crowd through an app store.
 The crowd was invited to test the beta version of Wikipedia and report their observations and defects through email.
 Thus Crowd Sourcing was involved here.

 • Microsoft Office – Microsoft released their beta version of Office 2010 before releasing the final product.
-And as a result of this testing, Office was downloaded and tested by around 9 million people who provided their valuable comments and observation which ultimately resulted in many improvements in the final product.
+And as a result of this testing, Microsoft Office was downloaded and tested by around 9 million people who provided their valuable comments and observations which ultimately resulted in many improvements in the final product.

 How to Choose the Best Crowd Sourcing Companies